A 2019 UCLA study introduced a derivative of the epigenetic clock named GrimAge:

 “To be effective, highly specific immune response requires huge diversity of receptors and antibodies, which is achieved by somatic rearrangement of gene segments.
 Recombination results in millions of TCR [T cell receptor] and antibody variants able to recognize and neutralize millions of various antigens.”

 Standard statistics of millions of T cell receptor and antibody variants won’t represent their individually unique properties.
-Individual differences are their purpose and benefit to us.
+But individual differences are both their purpose and benefit to us.

 The GrimAge study’s overreach was most apparent in stratifying educational attainment to develop correlations.
 As mentioned in Does a societal mandate cause DNA methylation? such statistics are poor evidence of each individual’s biological realities.

 Neither derivatives of group statistics, nor correlations of correlations, seem to be the techniques needed to understand biological causes of effects.
-Commentators on the GrimAge study mentioned but glossed over this point:
+Another commentary on the GrimAge study mentioned but glossed over this point:

 “It remains a mystery why exactly the epigenetic clocks work, and whether age-related changes in DNA methylation contribute to the cause of aging or are a result of it.”